emilypx/appfair.github.io/index.md

   * `App-Name.png`: the app's icon
   * `Package.resolved`: the release versions of all the resolved SPM dependencies

-(Note that in addition to these artifacts, GitHub also automatically includes a "Source code (zip)" and "Source code (tar.gz)" archive in the releases; these are 'shallow' source archives without the dependent code; for access to the complete archive of source code that was used to actually build an application, the generated `App-Name-source.tgz` release artifact should be used).
+(Note that in addition to these artifacts, GitHub also automatically includes a "Source code (zip)" and "Source code (tar.gz)" archive in the releases; these are 'shallow' source archives without the dependent code; for access to the complete archive of source code that was used to build an application, the generated `App-Name-source.tgz` release artifact should be used).

 ### Validating your app with validate_app.yml